-Company-wide product manager for Lotus Notes (now IBM Notes).
+Company-wide product manager for Lotus Notes (then IBM Notes).
 Provided technical support, consultation, and training to 1400+ licensees across the US.
 Implemented a national qualitative commercial lines underwriting application for virtual community of property and casualty underwriters.

 Designed and directed a distributed database project (LAN, hardware, software, communications) connecting work load analysis in six field offices across the USA.
 Allocation of six-million policy management tasks/year among 200+ employees to streamline commercial lines policy production.

 Lead architect for development of a shared digital library to support Community Change-based educational programs within community colleges and four-year institutions of higher learning.
 Designed and beta-tested with the Community Learning Partnership network to integrate curriculum.

 Bruce has helped many organizations develop a Web presence.
 He's created Web templates, implemented Web templates, developed user experiences with interactivity, and integrated Web designs with content management systems like Drupal, Wordpress, Joomla, and Moodle.